centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/basic-objects/macros.md

 Environment macros (also called “on demand”) are used to retrieve information from all the objects obtained from the supervision.
 They are used to retrieve the value of an object at any given moment.

-They are complementary to standard macros. e.g.:
+They are complementary to standard macros, e.g.:

 * The standard macro $CONTACTEMAIL$ refers to the e-mail address of the contact who uses the notification command